ellysh/bash-programming-from-scratch/manuscript/glossary.md

 [**Child process**](https://en.wikipedia.org/wiki/Child_process) a process spawned by another process called the parent.

+[**Code style**](https://en.wikipedia.org/wiki/Programming_style) is a set of rules and conventions for writing the source code for programs.
+The rules help several programmers write, read, and understand common source code.

 **Command** is the text entered after the command prompt.
 This text matches the action that the interpreter performs on its own or with another application's help.

 [**Command-line parameter**](https://stackoverflow.com/a/36495940/6562278) is a type of the command's argument.
 It passes information to the program.
 The parameter can also be a part of some option.
 For example, it specifies the selected mode of the program's operation.